Ashis-debug/YouTubeTranscriptSummarizer/readme.md

-Here’s a comprehensive `README.md` file tailored for your GitHub repository.
-This file provides a clear guide for anyone who wishes to understand, set up, and run the project locally.

----

 # YouTube Transcript Summarizer

 Welcome to the **YouTube Transcript Summarizer**, a Streamlit application that leverages AI to extract, summarize, and generate questions from YouTube video transcripts.
 This project is designed to provide users with summaries, multiple-choice questions (MCQs), and detailed notes from the transcripts of YouTube videos.
 The application is built with Python and utilizes Google Generative AI for natural language processing tasks.